Chart Color Schemes

 North Mackay is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-North Mackay's population was around 6,418 as of November 2025, according to AreaSearch's analysis.
-This figure reflects an increase of 135 people since the 2021 Census, which reported a population of 6,283.
+North Mackay's population is approximately 6,418 as of November 2025.
+This figure represents an increase of 135 people, a rise of 2.1% since the 2021 Census which reported a population of 6,283.
 The change is inferred from the estimated resident population of 6,414 in June 2024 and an additional 16 validated new addresses since the Census date.
-This level of population results in a density ratio of 663 persons per square kilometer, indicating significant space per person and potential room for further development.
-Overseas migration primarily drove population growth, contributing approximately 76.6% of overall population gains during recent periods.
+This results in a population density ratio of 663 persons per square kilometer.
+Overseas migration contributed approximately 76.6% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking ahead with demographic trends, a population increase just below Australia's regional areas median is expected.
-The area is projected to expand by 432 persons to 2041, reflecting an increase of 6.7% over the 17 years based on the latest population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Based on demographic trends and latest annual ERP population numbers, North Mackay is expected to increase by 432 persons to 2041, reflecting a total increase of 6.7% over the 17 years.

 Frequently Asked Questions - Population